andriesfilmer/gtd/cheatsheets/vim.md

 # vim (my) Cheatsheet
 ## Open file
-    :e ..                              " With only enter you can browse to a file :e <tab>                           " With tab you can complete directories and filename.
+    :e ..                              " Browse to a file to open :e <tab>                           " With tab you can complete directories and filename.

 ## Command mode